swgoodman/jobs/README.md

 <h1>Jobs</h1>

+### Description

   Jobs is a Rails based web application designed to help job seekers keep track of leads as they network and interview.
-  <a target="_blank" href="https://streamable.com/czeh6">Watch Demo</a>

-<h3>Motivation</h3>
   I always want to create projects that are used by someone.
 Whether it is just me or 200,000 active users, programs aren't helpful simply sitting in a github repo.
 I'm confident Jobs will help me navigate my upcoming job search and believe it can help others too.

+  <a target="_blank" href="https://streamable.com/czeh6">Watch Demo</a>

 ### Installation Guide
   <ol>